Guerrero vs. Bihis

 Provisions

-• Article 806, Civil Code — Mandates that every will must be acknowledged before a notary public by the testator and the witnesses; its violation in this case was the primary basis for denying probate.
+- Article 806, Civil Code — Requires every will to be acknowledged before a notary public by the testator and witnesses.
+Applied as a mandatory requisite; non-compliance voids the will.

-• Article 839, Civil Code — Provides that a will shall be disallowed if the formalities required by law have not been complied with; utilized by the trial court to formally disallow the defective will.
+- Article 839, Civil Code — Disallows a will if formalities required by law are not complied with.
+Applied by the RTC and affirmed by the SC to deny probate.

-• Article 960, Civil Code — Governs legal or intestate succession when a person dies with a void will; applied by the trial court to distribute the estate after the will was disallowed.
+- Article 960, Civil Code — Provides that legal or intestate succession takes place if a person dies with a void will.
+Applied to shift the settlement of the estate to intestate succession.